Age-Related Macular Degeneration (AMD)

 More and more medicines that inhibit a specific growth factor known as VEGF (vascular endothelial growth factor) are used today in the treatment of wet age-related macular degeneration.
 This messenger substance usually stimulates the formation of new blood vessels.

-VEGF inhibition is also the basic mechanism used by a new active substance under development by Bayer and the U.S. firm Regeneron Pharmaceuticals.
+VEGF inhibition is also the basic mechanism used by an new active substance developed by Bayer and the U.S. firm Regeneron Pharmaceuticals.
 This substance can prevent blindness in people with wet age-related macular degeneration (AMD).
 It is a protein that is injected into the eye.
 There, it inhibits not only VEGF, but also another messenger substance involved in the abnormal formation of new blood vessels and its fateful consequences.
 Progressive blindness can be stopped in this way.
 And not only that: because the substance causes existing edemas and pathologically formed new blood vessels in the choroid to recede, some of the photoreceptor cells that have not yet been completely destroyed can be saved – and visual acuity can even improve in some patients.

 Advice for patients